AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

   general use server instead of a course server.
 Stop your server and go spawn the notebook server of your course.

+* **I'm getting an error code**  Here are the ones we know about:

+  - 504 Gateway error: The hub isn't running in background.
+This may be hub just restarting or us doing maintenance.
+If it persists for more than 30 minutes, let someone know.

 More info
 =========